 There is no doubt that Uzbekistan’s status as popular touring destination has much to do with its fascinating architecture from various periods, and its rich cultural heritage going back thousands of years.
 But visiting Uzbekistan during cultural celebrations and festivals can enhance your vacation and add even more unforgettable experiences.

-While initially a religious festival, Novruz is now mostly secular, though it is steeped in symbolism and rich traditions.
+While initially a religious festival, Navruz is now mostly secular, though it is steeped in symbolism and rich traditions.
 Several days before the festival, spring cleaning begins when houses are scrupulously cleaned, whereas cities and villages are tidied up and colourfully decorated enriching the atmosphere of upcoming festivities.

-On March 21 the festival celebrations start with traditional games, music and drama performances, street art and colourful fairs, joyful traditional dances, various activities for children and adults, lavishly set tables with the most savory festive dishes, including a ritual meal sumalak (a wheat bran pudding) cooked exclusively for Novruz celebrations and thus available for tasting only once a year.
+On March 21 the festival celebrations start with traditional games, music and drama performances, street art and colourful fairs, joyful traditional dances, various activities for children and adults, lavishly set tables with the most savory festive dishes, including a ritual meal sumalak (a wheat bran pudding) cooked exclusively for Navruz celebrations and thus available for tasting only once a year.
 The celebrations are also marked with lots of merry partying and social visiting, allowing music, songs, and laughter to be heard late into the night.

 Make it a spring to remember!